RAFI-006/WaveAtMe/README.md

 # WaveAtMe

-Wave to other person on etherium network and send messege.
+Wave to other person on etherium network and send messege, whatever you like